 Public Hearings 5:00 pm

 Henrickson, Pleasant Point Rd., Map 35-1, Parcels 113 and 210, Certificate of Compliance.
 Agent Greenberg-Lemos state the order of conditions is from 1976.
 There has been some beach nourishment and future nourishment is planned.
 There is a current filing regarding the nourishment.
 John Portnoy moved to approve the Certificate of Compliance; seconded by Lauren McKean; passed 6-0.
-Agent Greenberg-Lemos stated she wanted a condition that nourishment will take place if the bulkhead does not get filled.
+Agent Greenberg-Lemos stated that she wanted a condition that nourishment will take place if needed before the permitted bulkhead is reconstructed.

 Sarazin, 15 Springline Dr., Map 29, Parcel 258, RDA, remove and replace deck, add staircase (Cont’d) Contractor Bob Bacon submitted a new plan for the stairs and landing.
 He stated the stairs will be placed in the center, with four posts.
 The deck will remain the same size.
-Stakes were placed on the property where no activity was to take place.
+The Conservation Department has delineated a 10-ft buffer landward of the wetland, within which no activity was to take place.
 John Cumbler identified the RDA as a Negative 3; seconded by Lauren McKean; passed 6-0.

 Town of Wellfleet, Lt.
 Island Bridge, NOI, Bridge repairs.
-Jay Norton stated no work will be performed in the salt marsh.
+Jay Norton stated that no work will be performed in the salt marsh.
 The super structure is fine and work will be performed on the pilings.
-There will be no new disturbance for stockpiling and work zone.
-Jay Norton will look at alternative materials.
+There will be no new disturbance for stockpiling or a work zone.
+Jay Norton will look at alternative rot-resistant materials.
 Lauren McKean moved to continue to 11/7/18; seconded by Barbara Brennessel; passed 6-0.

 Cronin, 66 Lecount Hollow Rd., Map 30, Parcel 8, NOI, demolish and rebuild cottage and retaining wall, revegetate disturbed area.
 Lauren and Jack Cronin came to the table.
-The current cottage is located in a low-lying area and there are water issues.
-They propose to move the house just to the left.
-The current foundation is on the ground and is not to code.
-The brush and materials will be removed from the buffer zone.
-There will be a full foundation under the cottage.
+The current cottage is located in a low-lying area where these is a problem of mold and rot. .
+They propose to rebuild the cottage just to the left.
+The current wooden walls are in contact with the ground and is not to code.
+An existing pile of brush within the buffer zone will be removed.
+There will be a full basement under the cottage.
 No fill will be going into the buffer zone.
 The retaining wall will be removed, using the area for access for machinery, then rebuilt.
 Natural Heritage had not responded.
-John Cumbler moved to approve the NOI; seconded by John Portnoy; conditioned that NHEP is received.
+John Cumbler moved to approve the NOI; seconded by John Portnoy; conditioned on receipt of NHESP approval..
 Lauren McKean moved to continue to the 11/7/18 meeting for signature; seconded by John Portnoy; passed 7-0.

 Allen, 38 Sea Oaks Way, Lot 13, Plan 16475-E, NOI, prune underbrush and view obstruction (Cont’d) At the request of the applicant, Lauren McKean moved to continue to November 7, 2018; seconded by Deborah Freeman; passed 6-0.